Bikatr7/Bikatr7/README.md

 # Hello! 👋

 I'm Kaden Bilyeu (Bikatr7), a rising junior majoring in Computer Science with a minor in Japanese at UCCS.
-My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI, and large language models (LLM) within software development.
+My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI/ML, and large language models (LLM) within software development.

 Currently working on personal projects, startup ventures with my friends, and my current internship.